Day 117 Mon 08/06/2012

 It was a fun trip out to the reef.
 My dive log states that I haven’t taken a shower on the boat yet, and it seems I am very proud of this.
 When we come into the marina there are very nice showers we have access to, so I am showering some.

-French brother & sister, which would
+French brother & sister, which would have been nice to know YESTERDAY |

-Mike entertaining
+Mike entertaining |

 Day 120 Thur 08/09/2012